 Not all people who have depression experience each of the symptoms.
 Some people only experience a few, while others may have to deal with many.
 The frequency and severity of the symptoms and their duration varies from person to person and their particular illness, and can also differ depending on the phase of the illness.

 There are several treatment options for people who are battling depression and any co-occuring disorders.
-Each client who comes to The Dawn undergoes an initial assessment in order to ensure that our team uses the best treatment method available.
+Each client who attends our depression retreat at The Dawn undergoes an initial assessment in order to ensure that our team uses the best treatment method available.
 After a personalised plan is created, our clients engage in intensive individual therapy throughout the duration of their stay.
 Individual therapy helps one deal with personal issues that are related to their depression and recognise the connection between depression and associated mental health issues.

 You do not have to wait any longer to lead a better life, Contact us today to receive a no obligation assessment and to find out how we can help you.
 You can also call us on one of our toll-free numbers that can be found on our Contact Us page.